 - 1 teaspoon freshly grated nutmeg

 - In the bowl of a stand mixer with the whisk attachment, or using a hand mixer whisk the egg white until soft peaks form.
-Leaving the mixer running, gradually add the 2 teaspoons of sugar and continue to whisk until stiff peaks form.
+Leaving the mixer running, gradually add 1 Tablespoon of sugar and continue to whisk until stiff peaks form.
 Transfer to another bowl if you need to use the stand mixer bowl for the next step.

 - Using the stand mixer, whisk the egg yolks until they lighten in color.
-Gradually add the 1/4 cup sugar and continue to whisk until it is completely dissolved.
-Add the milk, cream, rum and nutmeg and stir to combine.
+Gradually add 1/4 cup sugar and continue to whisk until it is completely dissolved.

 - Whisk the egg whites into the mixture.
 Chill and serve.